Animals ESL Games, Activities and Worksheets

 Animal Families

-ESL Animals Game - Vocabulary And Speaking: Asking Questions from Prompts, Categorising, Forming Sentences from Prompts, Freer Practice - Group Work - Elementary (A1-A2) - 25 minutes
+ESL Animals Game - Vocabulary and Speaking: Categorising, Forming Sentences from Prompts, Freer Practice - Group Work - Elementary (A1-A2) - 20 minutes

-In this fun animals game, students categorize animals according to certain criteria and play a card game where they collect sets of animals belonging to different categories.
-First, students look at their animal picture cards and identify animals according to specific categories.
-Next, students play a card game where they collect sets of three animals based on a category, e.g. three animals that eat meat.
-One student begins by asking another player for a card needed to complete a set of three.
-If the other player has the card, they give it to the student.
-When the student has a set, they lay down the three animal cards and explain which category they belong to, e.g. 'I have a fox, bear and tiger.
+In this fun animals game, students categorise animals according to certain criteria and play a card game where they collect sets of animals belonging to different categories.
+First, students look at animal picture cards and identify animals according to specific categories.
+Next, students play a card game where they collect sets of two or more animals based on a category, e.g. animals that eat meat.
+One player begins by asking another student for a card needed to complete a set, e.g. 'Joshua, have you got an animal that eats meat?'
+If the other student has the card, they give it to the player.
+When the player has a set of two or more, they lay down the animal cards on the table and explain which category they belong to, e.g. 'I have a fox, bear and tiger.
 They all eat meat'.
-The student then continues asking for cards until they ask someone who doesn't have a corresponding card.
-When this happens, the player who was asked for their card takes their turn to request cards.
-That player can ask for cards that were taken previously if the set hasn't been laid down.
-The student who collects the most sets of cards wins the game.
+These cards are safe and cannot be taken by another player.
+Players can also add to their sets as long as they have two or more related cards.
+The player then continues asking for cards until they ask someone who doesn't have a corresponding card.
+When this happens, the student who was asked for their card takes their turn to request animals.
+That player can ask for cards that were previously taken if the cards aren't laid down.
+The player with the most cards on the table at the end of the game wins.

 Animal Families Preview